 The Check Lamp LED indicates that the UV Lamp intensity has dropped below 250mV, a level where UV Lamp Adjustment (See Section 9.4) should be made at the next convenient opportunity.
-Note that this is a non-critical warning and immediate service is not required.
-However if the UV Lamp intensity drops below 125mV, then the Sensor OK LED will also turn off, indicating that the monitor must be immediately serviced or taken off-line.
+Note that this is a non-critical warning, unless it is also accompanied by Sensor OK LED turning off, then the instrument does not need to be removed from service at this time.
+If the UV Lamp intensity drops below 125mV, then the Sensor OK LED will also turn off, indicating that the monitor must be immediately serviced or taken off-line.